zx80/flask-simple-auth/docs/index.rst

 The framework ensures that routes are only called by authenticated users who have the right authorizations.
-Secured and reasonable defaults are provided, but most features can be adjusted or extended to particular needs through numerous directives and hooks.
+Secure and reasonable defaults are provided, but most features can be adjusted or extended to particular needs through numerous directives and hooks.
 Authentication and authorization callback invocations are cached for efficiency.